get-wrecked/fivem/superSoaker/README.md

   - SuperSoaker: `requestPlayerWater(player, options, cb)`; returns a Data URI from the client.
 There is no built-in server-side file storage option; if you need remote storage, prefer client `shootWater` to your own endpoint.

 - **Rendering backend**
-  - Both use a Three.js wrapper around the Cfx game view texture; SuperSoaker’s implementation is in `ui/src/supersoaker/capture.ts`.
+  - Both use a Three.js wrapper around the Cfx game view texture; SuperSoaker’s implementation is in `ui/src/superSoaker/capture.ts`.

 - **Fallback behavior**
   - Both aim to be robust; SuperSoaker returns a 1×1 transparent PNG when the Three binding is unavailable.

 ## Notes & tips

-- Ensure the import path casing matches the folder name in the UI (the folder here is `supersoaker/`).
-On case-sensitive environments, `@/superSoaker/capture` will not resolve unless the folder is renamed.
+- Ensure the import path casing matches the folder name in the UI (the folder here is `superSoaker/`).
+On case-sensitive environments, always import using `@/superSoaker/capture` to match the folder name.
 - Use `headers` for authenticated uploads.
 - Default encoding is `jpg` with quality `0.92` unless overridden.